 I wasn’t feeling in the mood for the infamous breakfast buffet so I went halfway on an overpriced bagal sandwich at the cafe.
 Then I got my box, did some repackaging, and was off by 0945 am.
 A little later than I would have liked.

 The trail wound down betweeen some impressive vertical moraines from glaciers past.
 Present glaciers barely cling to the tops of the mountain but at one time, they carved these deep valleys and would have reached up to the tops of the valley walls.
 At current rates of glacier retreat, I fear that summer ski camps don’t have much of a future.

-I had planned to maybe stay at a campground that was labeled as a horse camp, but when I got there, the mosquitos were too obnoxious.
+I had planned to stay at a campground that was labeled as a horse camp, but when I got there, the mosquitoes were too obnoxious.
 I continued on, even though there were no campsites indicated for another 8 miles.
 I eventually found a clear-cut area and old logging road that I made work.
 Something about the area gave me the creeps but it was already 8 pm and I just needed a place to rest.
 Not every campsite can be a winner.